lukasaron/terraform-provider-stripe/docs/resources/stripe_product.md

 Products describe the specific goods or services you offer to your customers.
 For example, you might offer a Standard and Premium version of your goods or service; each version would be a separate Product.

+~> When there is at least one price used in the product, Stripe returns error when delete operation is performed.
+This provider updates the active status of the product to archived in this scenario and removes product from the terraform state.

 ## Example Usage

 ```hcl